Fixed Capital and Working Capital Differences

 - Fixed capital is used to acquire non-current assets that would serve the business for more than one accounting periodAccounting PeriodAccounting Period refers to the period in which all financial transactions are recorded and financial statements are prepared.
 This might be quarterly, semi-annually, or annually, depending on the period for which you want to create the financial statements to be presented to investors so that they can track and compare the company's overall performance..

-On the other hand, working capital is used to serve the business on day-to-day basis fulfilling the requirement of everyday production and operation.
+- On the other hand, working capital is used to serve the business on a day-to-day basis fulfilling the requirement of everyday production and operation.

-In this article, we will look at each of them separately and would also look at a comparative analysis between them.
+In this article, we will look at each of them separately and will also look at a comparative analysis between them.

 Fixed Capital vs Working Capital Infographics

-Fixed Capital vs Working Capital – Key differences
+Key Differences Between Fixed Capital and Working Capital

 - Fixed capital is invested in long-term assets.
 Working capital is invested in current assets.